 The San Antonio Missions National Historical Park is a national park in a city.
 This urban national park has 318 animal and 572 plant species from Blackland Prairie and South Texas Brush Country.
 The four antique Spanish colonial missions in the park that still hold mass make it noteworthy.
 The missions are far apart, but a hiking and bicycle track lets visitors explore the park actively.

-The steep hill that can be seen in this park that spans 96 acres historically served as a strategic observation point for Native American tribes such as the Apache and the Comanche during times of conflict and hunting (hence the name).
+The steep hill that can be seen in this park spans 96 acres and historically served as a strategic observation point for Native American tribes such as the Apache and the Comanche during times of conflict and hunting (hence the name).
 On the summit of the hill, in the early 1920s, an army colonel by the name of Edward H. Coppock constructed a stone tower with four stories.
 That tower is still there today.
 You can also take advantage of the playground, the 4.5 miles of trails, and the outdoor stationary training equipment in addition to the tower.

 Confluence Park was designed as an outdoor classroom where students on field trips can experience hands-on science experiments in nature.
 Moreover, the public is welcome to explore all the park offers on 45-minute guided tours.
 It has biking, hiking, and paddling trails, as well as an eye-catching pavilion.